migtools/mig-operator/docs/usage/ReplicationRepository.md

 For GCP, the following configuration options are exposed:

 - **Repository name**
-  - *Todo: description*
+  - Name for this replication repository in the CAM UI
 - **GCP bucket name**
-  - *Todo: description*
+  - Name of GCP bucket that should be used for storage
 - **GCP credential JSON blob**
-  - *Todo: description*
+  - JSON blob for authenticating access to GCP bucket
-  - Refer to ObjectStorage.md for details on obtaining this value.
+  - Refer to [ObjectStorage.md](./ObjectStorage.md) for details on obtaining this value

 ## Azure Configuration